-It is a very exciting time for WSWG as we anticipate shortly submitting a Phase 1 Application to the National Lottery Heritage Fund for a two-year development period.
+It is a very exciting time for WSWG as we are in the process of making our EOI Application to the National Lottery Heritage Fund.

 This could see WSWG employing staff for the first time, to deliver more events and activities, work up community-led plans for a Forest Hub building and secure match funding for our proposal which will bring Taymount Wood into community ownership.